Nomenclature

 Description

 Hoary tansyaster is a highly variable species and grows as an annual, biennial, or short-lived perennial.
-The artistata and glabra varieties typically grow as annuals or biennials, variety nebraskana grows as a biennial or short-lived perennial, and variety ziegleri is a perennial subshrub (Cronquist et al. 1994; Morgan 2006).
+The artistata and glabra varieties typically grow as annuals or biennials, variety nebraskana grows as a biennial or short-lived perennial, and variety ziegleri is a perennial subshrub (Morgan 2006; Hitchcock and Cronquist 2018).

 Plants growing along roadsides in central New Mexico produced an average of 121 flower heads per plant (range: 29–260).
 Heads averaged 32 ray flowers (range: 26–38) and 66 disk flowers (range: 54–80) (Parker and Root 1981).